lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 # Motivation

 Staking Router v3 is the foundational infrastructure upgrade that serves as the base layer upon which [LIP-33 (CSM v3 and CM v2)](lip-33.md) is built.
 It unlocks a more flexible and efficient protocol, both technically and operationally.
-With these changes, the protocol will be able to reallocate stake between operators and modules via consolidation operations, support new deposits into large validators naturally streamlining the network, and lay the groundwork for smarter, leaner validator management overall.
+With these changes, the protocol will be able to reallocate stake between operators and modules via consolidation operations, support new deposits into large validators, naturally streamlining the network, and lay the groundwork for smarter, leaner validator management overall.

 **A new, `0x02`-ready, accounting model.** Although already supported by the stVaults architecture, this is a fundamental shift for Lido Core.
 Currently, the Lido protocol handles critical aspects of validator accounting — deposits, rewards, withdrawals — through a unit-based approach where 1 validator equals 32 ETH.
 A balance-based accounting model is essential for supporting large validators and consolidations because it allows the protocol to treat validators as flexible balances rather than fixed units, enabling seamless consolidation and validator top-ups.
 For this to happen, a significant rework of several key components of the on-chain protocol would be required.